fbpx

 • Drinking—alcohol augments the drug’s liver toxicity.
 The same goes for liver-damaging medications like methotrexate.

-• Blood donation—isotretinoin stays mostly in your blood.
-You wouldn’t want it accidentally transfused to a pregnant woman.
+• Blood donation—isotretinoin stays mostly in the blood, and no one would want it accidentally transfused to a pregnant woman.

 • Phototherapy, lasers and harsh chemical treatments—isotretinoin sensitizes the skin to the effects of these therapies.

-• Taking Accutane without medical supervision—as previously mentioned, your physician is there to make sure that your treatment works and remains safe.
+• Taking Accutane without medical supervision—as previously mentioned, we physicians make sure that your treatment works and remains safe.
 You can buy the drug online, but taking it without medical supervision can lead to dire consequences.

-Do not hesitate to tell your dermatologist if you have other health concerns.
-There’s a long list of drugs that do not work well with Accutane, and your doctor is the best person to tell you which ones to avoid.
+When I take my patients’ medical history, I make sure to ask if they have other health concerns.
+There’s a long list of drugs that do not work well with Accutane, and one of my roles as a physician is to help them determine which ones to avoid.

 The Accutane treatment experience has its ups and downs.
-But you can reduce the hassles in yours by working closely with your dermatologist.
+However, patients can reduce these hassles by working closely with a medical specialist.

 Will Your Acne Come Back After Accutane Treatment?